bmink/sls/README.md

 SLS has a few more tricks up its sleeve:

 * Display a random selection of all as well as of newly added albums.
-* Display a random selection "albums to listen to" (all time, as well as new).
-  For SLS an "album to listen to" is any unsaved album that has at least one track favorited and that has at least three tracks.
+* Display a random selection of "albums to listen to" (all time, as well as new).
+An "album to listen to" is any unsaved album that has at least one track favorited and that has at least three tracks.
 * Automatically unset "repeat" in the player.
 I find it highly annoying that Spotify constantly re-enables the "repeat" button in the player.
 Perhaps this